-The Blackboard Connect mass notification system announces school closures, delays and other emergencies through texts, emails and phone calls.
+ParentSquare mass notification system announces school closures, delays and other emergencies through texts, emails and phone calls.

 The district uses parent contact information in the PowerSchool data system, so please make sure contact information is accurate.
-Uploads will be made regularly to the Blackboard system to keep the information as up to date as possible.
-If you do not have a blackboard account please refer to the district's webpage to set up an account to receive notifications.
+Uploads will be made regularly to the ParentSquare system to keep the information as up to date as possible.
+If you do not have a ParentSquare account please refer to the district's webpage to set up an account to receive notifications.